 - Influence of survey fatigue: Some question types, contain big grids of radio buttons.
 This burdens on your respondents and boosts their mental fatigue during the survey.
 Keep the survey simple and respondent friendly to gather accurate feedback

 - Order of questions: Every question must follow a flow that is logical.
 Hopping around topics may confuse your respondents and may lead them to skip questions, answer blindly or worse, abandon the survey.

 - Different question formats: Each type of question serves different survey goals and has its own limitations.
 Having a variation in the format of the questions will help the respondents not lose interest in the study.
 On the other hand, too many question types can also confuse the audience.
 So it makes sense to find an optimum balance of different question types based on the audience and the objective of the survey.

 - Clear question structure: The question structure must be clear to the respondents.
 They should not be placed in a manner where the respondent may lose track of what is actually happening in the study.

 - Visual design: Make sure to use a pleasing design for the questionnaire.
 A survey design that appeals to a respondent will guarantee to fetch great responses within a limited time.
 The quality of the responses is maintained if the respondents are handed a clean and user-friendly survey.

-- Final survey analysis plan: Both the type of information you request and the question format that you choose should be based on your research objective and the type of analysis you plan to perform once the data is collected.
-You’ll also want to consider whether you want to replicate the survey results, track certain events, or just run a one-time ad-hoc analysis on your results.
+- Final analysis plan: The type of information requested and the question format chosen should always be based on the objective of the research.
+You may also need to consider if you wish to replicate the survey results, track events, or simply run an ad-hoc one-time analysis on the results.